Measure Theoretic Aspects of Oscillations of Error Terms: Introduction

+for a complex variable $s$.
 In general, $A(s)$ is holomorphic in some half plane.
-In Section~\ref{sec:analytic_continuation}, we shall discuss a method to continue $A(s)$ meromorphically.
-In particular, we prove in Theorem~\ref{thm:analytic_continuation_mellin_transform} that under some natural assumptions
+In Section~\ref{sec:analytic_continuation}, we shall discuss meromorphic continuation of $A(s)$.

-where the contour $\Co$ is as in Definition \ref{def:contour} and $s$ lies to the right of $\Co$.
-In Section~\ref{sec:preliminaries}, this result complements Theorem~\ref{thm:omega_pm_main} in its applications.

-In section \ref{sec:preliminaries}, we revisit Landau's method and obtain some measure theoretic results.
-If $A(s)$ has a pole at $\sigma_0+it_0$ for some $t_0\neq 0$, and has no real pole for $\Re(s)\ge \sigma_0$, then Landau's method ( Theorem~\ref{thm:landu_omegapm} ) gives
+In Section \ref{sec:preliminaries}, we revisit Landau's method and obtain some measure theoretic results.
+If $A(s)$ has a singularity at $\sigma_0+it_0$ for some $t_0\neq 0$, and has no singularity on real line for $\Re(s)\ge \sigma_0$, then Landau's method gives